Pretreatment Assessment in Adults With Chronic Hepatitis C Virus Infection

 Baseline Laboratory Testing

-Hepatitis C virus (HCV) genotype may influence the choice of direct-acting antiviral regimen and treatment duration in patients with chronic HCV (see the NYSDOH AI guideline Treatment of Chronic Hepatitis C Virus Infection in Adults > Considerations); however, given the availability of pangenotypic regimens, genotyping is not required to initiate treatment in treatment-naive patients.
+Hepatitis C virus (HCV) genotype may influence the choice of direct-acting antiviral regimen and treatment duration in patients with chronic HCV; however, given the availability of pangenotypic regimens, genotyping is not required to initiate treatment in treatment-naive patients.
 Baseline genotyping may also help in understanding treatment options if a sustained viral response is not attained because it may help distinguish reinfection from virologic relapse.

 Additional baseline laboratory testing essential to pre-HCV treatment is listed in Table 2, below.